The Top 20 Language Mechanics and Number Expression Rules Used in Technical Writing

 • You should, nevertheless, continue to master grammar rules.

-7. A run-on sentence occurs when two independent clauses are placed together without a conjunction or punctuation mark between the clauses.
+7. A run-on sentence occurs when two independent clauses are placed together without a conjunction or punctuation mark joining the clauses.
 A comma splice occurs when two independent clauses are separated with a comma.
 Punctuate both run-on sentences and comma splices by adding a semicolon or a comma and conjunction between the independent clauses.

 • Incorrect: The company performed well last quarter its stock rose several points. (run-on sentence)